-"The boss said that you were to wear skates, that you were to shut up about it, and that we're supposed to help you out to Santa's throne."
+"The boss said that you were to wear skates...
+That we're supposed to help you out to Santa's throne...
+And that you were to shut up about it."

 The skates were strapped to my feet before I could claw my way out of the room.
 With an elf on each arm, I was wheeled out into the masses of children.
-For the first and only time in my life, a collective sigh rose as I entered the room.
+For the first and only time in my life, a collective sigh rose throughout the room at my appearance.
 (It must be pointed out that the sigh wasn't really for me, but for the person I was impostering.
-Still, it remains a significant high point among my memories.)
+Still, it remains a significant highlight for me.)

 I was mobbed by hundreds of little kids who simply wanted to touch my hand, wave to me, or say "Hello."
-I was dressed like the ultimate "yes-man," who always delivered.
-True to plan, Santa's elves each put a shoulder behind my back, and began shoving me across the carpet to the skating floor (a distance of 20 feet).
+I was dressed like the ultimate "yes-man", who always delivered.
+True to plan, Santa's elves each put a shoulder against mine, and began pushing me across the carpet to the skating floor.

 "You missed the other deer," said an elf, who was laughing so hard he could barely stand up.
 "You want to try again and see if you can pick up the spare?"